Pranesh-M25/YouTube-Clone/README.md

 # YouTube-Clone
-You Tube clone using HTML and CSS
+You Tube clone using HTML and CSS and JavaScript